omkarcloud/selenium-2captcha-recaptcha-solver-demo/README.md

 3. Submit the Site Key and Page URL to 2Captcha to solve the Captcha.
 4. Set the solved Captcha code on the appropriate element and submit the form.

-Please refer to ARTICLE_LINK for a detailed tutorial on solving captchas using 2captcha.
+Please refer to [https://www.omkar.cloud/blog/how-to-solve-captcha-in-selenium-using-2captcha/](https://www.omkar.cloud/blog/how-to-solve-captcha-in-selenium-using-2captcha/) for a detailed tutorial on solving captchas using 2captcha.

 ## Usage
 - Replace "2CAPTCHA_API_KEY" with your 2captcha API Key.